Ultimate Costa Rica

 I was born and raised in Costa Rica and have lived here my entire life.
 And ever since I could, I’ve been travelling the world.
 Soon after I left school, I travelled around Costa Rica and discovered every single part of it!
 Although, we do have a fairly small country, there’s an insane amount to explore, and I’m still exploring it today, seeking out new hiking trails, new lagoons, different viewpoints, that take you to places you hadn’t even knew existed before, it really is fascinating.

-Due that passion for discovery and exploring new places eating away at me, I started my immersive travel company with a friend (over 18 years ago to be exact) and began having way too much fun helping people discover my won...
-Read All
+Due that passion for discovery and exploring new places eating away at me, I started my immersive travel company with a friend over 18 years ago and began having way too much fun helping people discover my wonderful count

 I was born and raised in Costa Rica and have lived here my entire life.
 And ever since I could, I’ve been travelling the world.
 Soon after I left school, I travelled around Costa Rica and discovered every single part of it!
 Although, we do have a fairly small country, there’s an insane amount to explore, and I’m still exploring it today, seeking out new hiking trails, new lagoons, different viewpoints, that take you to places you hadn’t even knew existed before, it really is fascinating.

-Due that passion for discovery and exploring new places eating away at me, I started my immersive travel company with a friend (over 18 years ago to be exact) and began having way too much fun helping people discover my wonderful country and the countries around it, so as soon as the possibility came around I just grabbed it, and have worked in the industry ever since.
+Due that passion for discovery and exploring new places eating away at me, I started my immersive travel company with a friend over 18 years ago and began having way too much fun helping people discover my wonderful country and the countries around it!

 We choose destinations that are not the same as all the other tour companies out there, those that are emerging or have something special about them, that most people don’t know about, we work with local companies that employ real locals and we choose hotels that are sustainable and have a positive impact on their environment.